Browsing Machine Backups for Guest OS Files

 - Open the Files tab.

-- If the machine was backed up without guest indexing, then click Mount.
-If the machine guest OS information was not collected during the backup, you will be prompted to specify the guest OS type.
+- If the machine was backed up without guest indexing, click Mount.
+If the machine guest OS information was not collected during the backup, you will be also prompted to specify the guest OS type.
 Machine disks from the backup will be mounted to Veeam backup server to present machine file system to you; wait for the process to complete.

 If the machine was backed up with guest indexing enabled, no additional operations are needed.

-For machine processed without indexing, you can only use browsing or Quick search to find the necessary file(s) within the selected restore point.
+For machines processed without indexing, you can only use browsing or search to find the necessary files within the selected restore point.
 Advanced search capabilities (including search through multiple restore points) are available only for machines processed with guest indexing enabled.